bakery/blog/_posts/2014-08-28-from-windows-to-app-store-part-1-2.md

 * When I used to code on a Win machine, I used HOME and END keys a lot.
 Mac doesn’t have those keys and instead it has a combination of command+arrow left (for home) and arrow right (for end).
 I must say that this made sense but switching between Win and Mac every day made me want to break something.
 It took some time before my brain started working well with both standards.

-* Mac keyboard shortcuts are a bit weird to me even today, although I kind of like the standards like ‘command’+’,’ for app setting within most of the apps and command space to open Spotlight (or Alfred) for quick search and access to apps and files (windows made this also at some point using their Windows key.
-I will never understand the screenshot shortcuts on the Mac but its still better than having a separate key with just one function like it is on Windows machines :P
+* Mac keyboard shortcuts are a bit weird to me even today, although I kind of like the standards like ‘command’+’,’ for app setting within most of the apps and command space to open Spotlight (or Alfred) for quick search and access to apps and files (Windows made this also at some point using their Windows key).
+I will never understand the screenshot shortcuts on the Mac but it's still better than having a separate key with just one function like it is on Windows machines :P

 ###Figuring out the development environment